JamesHirschorn/TCPClientServer/README.txt

 used to make sure it works with CMake.

-The only tricky thing is that boost must be built with zlib support, which is not well documented by Boost.
-The necessary boost library builds are: iostreams, system, thread (?, not sure but to be safe), date_time, regex and serialization.
-On my system the boost build was done with the command:
+The only tricky thing is that boost must be built with zlib support, which is off by default in Windows builds (on in Linux), and is not well documented by Boost.
+The necessary boost library builds are: iostreams, system, thread, date_time, regex and serialization.
+On my Windows system the boost build was done with the command:

 bjam -sZLIB_SOURCE="C:\zlib-1.2.8" --with-iostreams --with-system           \
-	--with-thread --with-date_time --with-regex --with-serialization		 \
+	--with-thread --with-date_time --with-serialization                 \
 	--debug-configuration stage

 where the zlib library was installed in C:\zlib-1.2.8.
 Note that there cannot be any spaces in the zlib library path.
+On Linux:

+./bjam -sNO_BZIP2=1 --with-iostreams --with-system                          \
+	--with-thread --with-date_time --with-serialization                 \
+	--debug-configuration stage

-Note: I have so far only build the project for Visual Studio 2013.
-There may be minor changes needed to accommodate Linux or other builds.
+Note: The project has been built on Visual Studio 2013 and Debian Linux.
+The stable version of Debian was used; however, the complier had to be upgraded to gcc-4.9, as gcc-4.7 has known bugs that prevented compilation.
+There may be minor changes needed other builds.

 Usage
 -----